 Ilford Delta 3200 can be shot between ISO 400 and 25,000, making it the B&W film with the largest exposure latitude on the planet.
 For the best quality results, Ilford recommends using DD-X, or Microphen, but similar results can be found with Xtol.

 And because of its modern T-Grain structure, it’s exceptionally sharp and responsive to a variety of shooting conditions.
 In practice, T-Grains can be a little bit finicky to develop, so some care is necessary to ensure proper development with this film.
-Otherwise, you’ll just end up with useless muddy shadows.
-And nobody wants that.

 Who is Delta 3200 for?

 As much as I’d like to say everyone, it’s just not the case.
 The unfortunate side of this film is that it’s pricey.
 It’s the most expensive roll in Ilford’s lineup, largely because of the amount of silver needed to make a single roll.
 And it’s large grain structure means that it’s not going to produce overtly sharp results — especially for fine details like those found in landscape photographs.